adamramzi-tech/home-lab/README.md

 This repository documents the deployment, administration, and ongoing development of a Linux-based homelab environment built on repurposed consumer desktop hardware.

-The lab is a hands-on systems administration portfolio built through real deployment, troubleshooting, and iteration — not guided tutorials.
 Each project documents the full workflow: planning, deployment, validation, and lessons learned.

 Current focus areas:
 - Linux systems administration